The future of logistics: How blockchain optimizes supply chains

-The use of blockchain technology in global logistics has the potential to fundamentally transform the industry and address various challenges.
-Blockchain is essentially a decentralized, transparent and secure database technology that stores transactions in the form of blocks and chains them together.
-Each block contains a checksum of the previous block, making manipulation difficult and making the system robust.
+The use of blockchain technology in global logistics has the potential to fundamentally transform the industry and overcome various challenges.
+Blockchain is essentially a decentralized, transparent, and secure database technology that stores transactions in the form of blocks and links them together.
+Each block contains a checksum of the previous block, which makes manipulation more difficult and the system robust.

 Here are some ways blockchain technology can be used in global logistics: